 Winner: Johneh Emptage (presented by Maxine Melling, Remembering Srebrenica UK’s Community Champion and former Pro-Vice Chancellor, University of Gloucestershire).

 Johneh has done so much for the local LGBTQ+ community in Cheltenham, such as organising an under 18s event for LGBTQ+ youth and putting on sold out drag shows in Cheltenham over the last five years.
 In doing so he has created safe spaces for LGBTQ+ people, a sense of community and opportunities for upcoming drag artists.
-In addition to that he regularly promotes LGTBQ+ rights, supports local pride events and gives advice to new artists.
+In addition to that he regularly promotes LGTBQ+ rights, supports local pride community action events and gives advice to new artists.
 Johneh inspires others with his help for all ages and gender identities in the local community.

 - Community Upstander – sponsored by CrimeStoppers:

 Joint Winners: Dan Brookers and Jaroslaw Kubaszczyk (presented by Chris Brierley, Deputy Police & Crime Commissioner).

 Dan is a dedicated Community Upstander.
 He constantly strives for community improvement by leading community activities such as the Special Olympics Gloucestershire and ‘Fuel Thursdays’, and supporting local people into work through the ‘Going the Extra Mile’ programme.
 Dan dedicates countless evenings and weekends to creating opportunities for others, such as encouraging young people into sport and away from crim and, as a trustee of Building Circles, supporting equality for adults with learning difficulties.
 Dan’s colleagues say that he is always generous with his time and helps others without seeking recognition or reward.